Communication Subsystem

 - the app either accepts it as public or still applies its own auth logic if that is the chosen contract

-Public app APIs now have two different auth ownership shapes:
+Public app APIs can use several explicit auth ownership shapes:

 - Proc-owned: